adrien-zinger/code_bucket/streaming_bootstrap/webhook.md

 If you visit the repository, you can also find some ways to improve the implementation.

-- remove the oldests subscribers, maybe an auto remove if stale.
+- remove the oldest subscribers, maybe an auto remove if stale.
 [Staling chapter](###Staling)
 - limit the number of subscriptions
-- put all forward_all in an `UnorderedFutures` list to profit of concurrency
+- put all forward_all in an `UnorderedFutures` list to profit of concurrency.

 > That could be a great improvement if someone wanted to implement that ;-)

-Too finish to present the solution, I have to introduce you to the _"/insert"_ route.
+To finish presenting the solution, I have to introduce you to the _"/insert"_ route.
 As I said before, the insertion take an `Delete` or an `Update`.
 The insertions are managed as an update, so all the `CRUD` (excepted for the _Read_) are managed.